liuzhousi/FPGC4/README.md

 ##### SDRAM
 The SDRAM is used as the main memory for the FPGC4.
 It has a size of 32MiB.
 Since it is SDRAM, it requires a controller that handles all access and refreshes.
 The MU contains such controller to interface with the SDRAM.
 During initialization, the chip is set to a CAS latency of 2 and a programmable burst length of 2 (since we have 32 bit words, and the chip uses 16 bit data).
 The controller also handles refreshes.
 To reduce the amount of latency, the MU sets its busy flag low right after the read data is available or the written data is sent to the SDRAM chip.
 This way the CPU does not have to wait for row closing operations to be performed.
 If the MU gets a request from the CPU to read from or write to SDRAM, while the SDRAM controller is busy, then the MU will wait until the SDRAM controller is ready.
 While the SDRAM chip uses 16 bit addresses internally, the controller can be addressed by 32 bit words.
 The data of the SDRAM at powerup is undefined, but probably zero.

 The first addresses of the SDRAM contain the program copied from SPI flash by the bootloader.
 I also added a simulation model of the SDRAM to the project.
-The currently used SDRAM chip is the Micron MT48LC16M16A2.
-The Winbond SDRAM chip will be tested later.
+The currently used SDRAM chip is the Winbond W9825G6KH-6 (an older revision uses the Micron MT48LC16M16A2 chip.
+I originally started with this chip and it also works.
+The Verilog SDRAM simulation model is even based on Micron chip).

 ##### ROM
 Internally on the FPGA, 2KiB of SRAM/Block RAM is used as ROM.
 It contains the bootloader of the FPGC4, which copies data from SPI flash to SDRAM, and jumps to SDRAM.
 This code is read only and can only be modified by reprogramming the FPGA.